HNow/HMC1012/README.md

 - Wins per session tracked on game page
 - Appealing visual buttons to interact with the game
 - Animations for winning and losing a round
+- The use of wireframes and visual design